The Importance Of Self-Organization

 4. Avoids Interruptions in Self-Organization

-It is important for an organization to give workloads and set the checkpoints in order to see results.
+It is important for an organization to give workloads and set the checkpoints to see results.

 Managers, however, should avoid delving into the minor details of the job and switching priorities mid-way through a task.

-Interventions reduce the efficiency of the team and should therefore be carried through only in dire circumstances.
+Interventions reduce the team’s efficiency and should therefore be carried through only in dire circumstances.

 Instead of interrupting, focus on increasing the efficiency of your team.

-There are many ways of increasing the efficiency of team members without necessarily interrupting them.
+There are many ways of increasing the efficiency of team members without interrupting them.

 In self-organization, the major role of management is to check in, not check up.